 "INNOVATION SUPPORTED BY RESEARCH"

-Led by the Newfoundland and Labrador Federation of Agriculture (NLFA), NL Living Lab is carried out in collaboration with producers across the province and in partnership with Memorial University (Grenfell), Government of Newfoundland and Labrador (Department of Fisheries, Forestry and Agriculture) and Agriculture and Agri-Food Canada.
+Led by the Newfoundland and Labrador Federation of Agriculture (NLFA), NL Living Lab is carried out in collaboration with farmers across the province and in partnership with Memorial University (Grenfell), Government of Newfoundland and Labrador (Department of Fisheries, Forestry and Agriculture) and Agriculture and Agri-Food Canada.

-Focused on producer needs,
+Focused on farmers needs,

 RESEARCH AND INNOVATION

 This innovation cycle begins with identifying the needs of farmers.
 Supported by research, partners co-develop and test solutions in real world condition to